navidJadid/openease_ci-cd_documentation/README.md

 <sub>**Side note for curious people:** There is a movement expanding on this idea called 'Documentation-Driven-Development' (DDD).
 The idea is to first write documentation which describes the desired behaviour, then to write tests according it, before finally writing the code.
 You can read up on it [here](https://gist.github.com/zsup/9434452) and a more practical and extensive article [here](https://medium.com/blacklane-engineering/documentation-driven-development-8b2ff119104f).
 DDD comes with its own merits and downsides, but maybe it is worth a look for some people :)</sub>

 ### Software Versioning and Commit Standards
-Software Versioning is a delicate topic for many software engineers.
-It should be transparent as well as consistent.
-In the same way it should be handled for this project, as we intend to have a transparent versioning scheme for the end-users.
+Software Versioning is a delicate topic for many software engineers, as it should be transparent as well as consistent.
 Now depending on the kind of software, versioning should be handled differently.
 We will list a few types of software and our preferred versioning scheme.
 We aim to extend to this list, so if you have suggestions, let us now.

 - **Public APIs and Packages**: